-The American Foundry Society has issued a call for papers and presentations for the 126th Metalcasting Congress and CastExpo, April 23-26, 2022, in Columbus, Ohio.
+The American Foundry Society has issued a call for papers and presentations for the 127th Metalcasting Congress, April 25-27, in Cleveland, Ohio.

-Technical papers and presentations covering all issues related to metalcasting, diecasting, and foundry operations will be considered.
+Technical papers and presentations covering metalcasting, diecasting, and foundry operations will be considered.
 Technical topics of particular interest include, but are not limited to: